 Malaria may also be transmitted through a blood transfusion from an infected person or by use of a contaminated needle or syringe.

-If you are concerned about malaria, talk to your health care provider or local VA Environmental Health Coordinator.
-If you are not enrolled in the VA health care system, find out if you qualify for VA health care.
+If you are concerned about malaria, talk to your health care provider or contact your local VA Environmental Health Coordinator to help you get more information from a health care provider.